 MOD RCC/14A1/91

-49 6.3.1 In the absence of special arrangements concluded between administrations*, the monetary unit to be used in the composition of accounting rates for international telecommunication services and in the establishment of international accounts shall be:
+49 6.3.1 In the absence of special arrangements concluded between administrations/operating agencies, the monetary unit to be used in the composition of accounting rates for international telecommunication services and in the establishment of international accounts shall be:

 – either the monetary unit of the International Monetary Fund (IMF), currently the Special Drawing Right (SDR), as defined by that organization;

-– or the gold franc, equivalent to 1/3.061 SDR.
+– or freely convertible currencies or other monetary unit agreed between the administrations/operating agencies.

 Reasons: This provision provides a basis for determining the monetary unit in cases where special arrangements have not been concluded between operating agencies.